 The Auth0-hosted database is highly secure.
 Passwords are never stored or logged in plain text but are hashed with bcrypt.
 Varying levels of password security requirements can also be enforced (see: Password Strength in Auth0 Database Connections).

-Using a custom user store
+Using your own user store

 In this scenario, you provide the login script to authenticate the user that will execute each time a user attempts to log in.
-Optionally, you can create scripts for sign-up, email verification, password reset and delete user functionality.
+Optionally, you can create scripts for sign-up, email verification, password reset, and delete user functionality.

 Migrating to Auth0 from a custom user store